panchomb/ie-exercise-3/modules/network/vpn-gateway/vpn-connection/README.md

   ]
   ```

+### Parameter: `vpnGatewayName`

+The name of the parent VPN gateway this VPN connection is associated with.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `vpnLinkConnections`

 List of all VPN site link connections to the gateway.
 - Required: No
 - Type: array
 - Default: `[]`